elm-land/elm-land/docs/guide/user-auth.md

 ## Using local storage

-The approach we're using works great while we're using the app, but if we refresh the page– we have to sign-in all over again!
+The approach we're using works great while we're using the app, but if we refresh the page – we have to sign-in all over again!
 Many applications will use [the local storage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to save their JSON web tokens.
 This will make them available even after a user closes the tab and opens our app again later.

 To use the local storage API, we'll want to create another custom effect in our `Effect` module.
 There's not an Elm package for working with local storage, so we will use [Elm ports](https://guide.elm-lang.org/interop/ports.html) to send a message to ask JavaScript to take care of this for us.